 Because size and weight matter.

 If you don’t care about size and weight, then yes, this lens won’t make sense to you.
-None of the three actually, but especially for the 50mm, since there are many more options.
+None of the three lenses will actually, but especially for the 50mm, since there are many more options.

 f/2.5 is still fast enough for most low light situations, and can provide more than enough subject-background separation as long as I think about my shots.